Hermann Zimmer

-Will and Testament of ʻAbdu'l-Bahá

-The Will and Testament was written in three parts and covers a wide range of topics.
-It reiterates some of the fundamental teachings of the Baháʼí Faith, clearly calls out Mírzá Muhammad ʻAlí as being a Covenant-breaker, establishes a new institution of the Guardian and clarifies its roles as compared to those of the Universal House of Justice, and also defines the responsibilities of the Hands of the Cause.

 Opposition

 Zimmer was a Baháʼí in good standing during World War II, and as a German, traveled to Berlin to unsuccessfully lobby the Nazi government to rescind their ban of the Baháʼí Faith.
-By 1971, however, he wrote a book titled A Fraudulent Testament devalues the Baháʼí Religion into Political Shogism, which criticized the Baháʼí administration.
+By 1971, however, he wrote a book titled A Fraudulent Testament Devalues the Baháʼí Religion into Political Shogism, which criticized the Baháʼí administration.

 Zimmer based his claims partly on the work of criminologist Charles Ainsworth Mitchell, who Ruth White had hired to review photocopies of the original Will and Testament of ʻAbdu'l-Bahá.
 Mitchell had compared the photocopies to original samples of ʻAbdu'l-Bahá's handwriting.
 Mitchell's provisional report indicated that the Will was a forgery, pending inspection of the originals.
 White later placed Mitchell's signed report with the U.S. Library of Congress in 1930.
 Mitchell could not read Persian, however, and the claims of a forgery were not taken up by many other Baháʼís opposed to Shoghi Effendi at that time, most notably including Ahmad Sohrab.

 Hermann Zimmer remained one amongst a small group of Baháʼís to question the authenticity of ʻAbdu'l-Bahá's Will.
 Zimmer attempted to establish a group called "Free Baháʼís" or the "World Union of Universal Religion and Universal Peace" along with Charles Seeburger of Philadelphia, but it is not clear that it actually came into being.